spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202200.0/category-management-promotions-and-discounts-feature-integration.md

 ---
 title: Category Management + promotions & discounts feature integration
-description: his guide provides step-by-step instructions on integrating into a Spryker-based project the new feature: Addition of a "Category" parameter to calculation and conditions queries in discounts.
+description: This guide provides step-by-step instructions on integrating into a Spryker-based project the new feature: Addition of a "Category" parameter to calculation and conditions queries in discounts.
 template: feature-integration-guide-template
 ---